kpage0910/NoteTube/README.md

 **What I intentionally did not build:**

 - **User accounts and saved notes**: Would require a database, authentication, and significantly more complexity.
 The value of this tool is in the transformation, not in storage.
-Users can download their notes.
+Users can copy their notes to any application they prefer.

 - **Video metadata display (title, thumbnail, duration)**: Adds visual polish but doesn't improve the core function.
 Would require additional API calls and state management.